Capsicum whitefly

 How it is spread

-Most easily spread by people moving infested plant material, such as cut flowers, whole plants, and fruit and vegetables.
+Capsicum whitefly is most easily spread by people moving infested plant material such as cut flowers, whole plants, and fruit and vegetables.

-- Adults and nymphs may be blown by the wind.
+Adults can fly only short distances, however adults and nymphs can be blown medium to long distances by the wind.

 Monitoring and action

-Check common host plants, especially geisha girl and golden dewdrop for:
+Check common host plants (especially geisha girl, golden dewdrop and Solanaceae crops) for:

-- small, white, winged adults at rest on host plant leaves or fluttering around like tiny moths when disturbed
+- small white winged adults at rest on host plant leaves or fluttering around when disturbed

-- eggs and nymphs on the undersides of leaves
+- eggs and nymphs (especially dark-coloured fourth-stage nymphs covered by white wax) on the underside of leaves

-- large amounts of white, waxy material or sooty mould.
+- large amounts of white waxy material or sooty mould on leaves, especially the underside.

 Prevention